 Establishment of the Kunstkamera in 1714

-“The Kunstkamera, nearly as the Library, had no great start, but later on, it got a notable increase.
-In 1714, it was composed of just a few hundred fishes, birds, and reptiles preserved in flasks, which Peter the Great had bought in Holland during his trip in 1698, and also of several freaks and anatomic items.
-In 1716, Albert Seba’s major collection was added to it, namely four-footed animals, birds, snakes, lizards, shells, and other wondrous productions of nature from East and West Indies, and also the Mineral Cabinet of Doctor Gottwald from Gdansk.
-In 1717, a collection of anatomic items, botanical samples, and butterflies of the famous doctor Ruysch was brought from Holland.
-In 1721, gold and in part silver ancient and new medals were bought in Hamburg from Lüders’s Münz Cabinet (collection of coins and medals), and many physical and mathematical instruments bought from Musschenbroek, while all sorts of ancient and rare things worth looking over were purchased from Messier Chevalier’s office.
-In 1725, the private Cabinet of Peter the Great was donated to the Kunstkamera along with a great number of precious instruments and machines which His Imperial Majesty had been collecting through many years”.
+As mentioned earlier, Schumacher’s Chambers of the St. Petersburg Imperial Academy of Sciences sheds light on the composition and size of the early collections and the library.
+Schumacher wrote, “The Kunstkamera had small beginnings, but it gradually expanded and multiplied.
+In 1714, it comprised a few hundred jars filled with preserved fishes, birds, and reptiles, as well as anatomical specimens, which Peter the Great had bought in Holland during his trip in 1698.
+In 1716, Albert Seba’s magnificent collection of four-footed animals, birds, snakes, lizards, shells, and other natural objects from East and West Indies and Doctor Gottwald’s mineral cabinet from Gdansk arrived.
+In 1717, a collection of anatomic objects, botanical samples, and butterflies by the famous doctor Ruysch came from Holland.
+In 1721, gold and, in part, silver, ancient, and new medals were bought in Hamburg from Lüders’s münz-cabinet, and many physical and mathematical instruments were bought from Musschenbroek.
+All sorts of antique and rare things worth watching were purchased from Messier Chevalier’s office.
+In 1725, Peter the Great donated to the Kunstkamera his very own cabinet of natural objects, treasured instruments, and machines, which His Imperial Majesty had been collecting for many years.”